-As Adopted January 12, 1988, amended January 14, 1992 and October 28, 1997
+As Adopted January 12, 1988, unless otherwise indicated.

 Composition, Applicability, and Compliance

 The Code of Professional Conduct of the American Institute of Certified Public Accountants consists of two sections-(1) the Principles and (2) the Rules.
 The Principles provide the framework for the Rules, which govern the performance of professional services by members.
 The Council of the American Institute of Certified Public Accountants is authorized to designate bodies to promulgate technical standards under the Rules, and the bylaws require adherence to those Rules and standards.